Ingage-Meetup/20250115-food-analytics-challenge/README.md

 - Develop skills in visualizing data to derive insights.

 ## Example Completing Primary Goals:
-Your final solution should produce something that looks like this (most important part being the actual values).
+Your final solution should produce something that looks like this (most important part being the actual values. `NOTE:` A bug has been identified in my code since I used TypeScript to produce this which was a bit more forgiving on parsing the values and it included a row that should not have been.
+Thank you Chris B for pointing this out to me.).
 ```
 Overall: Total: 499999.09, Min: 1.00, Max: 99.99, Avg: 50.03
   Category: Fruit, Total: 103558.85, Min: 1.00, Max: 99.98, Avg: 51.24